ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 ## Running multiple pre-annotators
 {: #running-pre-annotators}

 {{site.data.keyword.knowledgestudioshort}} allows you to run multiple pre-annotators at once.
 First, you need to prepare the pre-annotation methods that you want to use.
-For more information, see the following sections.
+For more information, see the following sections:

 - [{{site.data.keyword.nlushort}}](#wks_preannotnlu)
 - [Dictionaries](#wks_preannot)